angellgunn/alternate-silversurfer/content/calangro/new-atheist.en.md

 # February 25th

-James Cameron will release tomorrow a documentary and a book "proving" that an archaeological site found in (near) Jerusalem 36 years ago has the remains of Jesus, Mary, Mary Magdalene, as well as Judas, son of Jesus and Magdalene.
+James Cameron will release a documentary and a book tomorrow "proving" that an archaeological site found near Jerusalem 36 years ago contains the remains of Jesus, Mary, Mary Magdalene, as well as Judas, the son of Jesus and Magdalene.

-Unlikely evidence aside, when there's money in the mix, all sorts of evidence and counter-evidence come out.
-We will likely see a battle of pseudoscience versus religion.
-Result: dust of nothing!
+Unlikely evidence aside, when money is involved, all kinds of evidence and counter-evidence emerge.
+We will likely witness a battle between pseudoscience and religion.
+The result: dust of nothing!

-Obs.: almost at Easter? what a coincidence!
+Note: Almost at Easter?
+What a coincidence!

 # February 26th

-Make any contact with another human being an occasion worth remembering.
+Make every contact with another human being an occasion worth remembering.

 # February 27th

-Comment on human intelligence and its biological roots: after all, cockroaches also make decisions…
+Comment on human intelligence and its biological roots: after all, cockroaches also make decisions...

 # March 4th

-You always have to be ready to die not just today, but now!
-This is the only freedom that is possible for us.
+You must always be ready to die, not only today, but now!
+That is the only freedom that is possible for us.

-Is there fate?
-This is a very interesting discussion.
-Until recently (say, some 100 years ago), the laws of physics, if applied "to the letter", could imply that the fate of any system in this universe is pre-fixed by initial conditions.
-Like that ball and inclined plane throw: knowing all the variables, you can calculate EXACTLY where the ball will be in the future.
-If the system has two spheres, when we know all the initial variables and laws of the system, we predict with absolute certainty (as absolute as the exact values ​​we have) where each sphere will be at each moment in the future, whether they will meet, etc.
+Is there destiny?
+That is a very interesting discussion.
+Until recently (let's say, about 100 years ago), the laws of physics, if applied "to the letter," could imply that the destiny of any system in this universe is predetermined by the initial conditions.
+Like that thing with the ball and the inclined plane: knowing all the variables, one could calculate EXACTLY where the ball will be in the future.
+If the system involves two spheres, knowing all the initial variables and the laws of the system, we can predict with absolute certainty (as absolute as the exact values we have) where each sphere will be at each moment in the future, whether they will meet, etc.

-Theoretically, this progression could be repeated, in a linear crescendo of complexity, without altering the accuracy of the predictions, provided that the quantity and precision of the initial data and the power to calculate the mathematics derived from the laws that describe any system also increased.
-Even in an organism with hundreds of billions of cells, given the initial conditions with sufficient accuracy and detail and exhaustively complete laws, we could calculate where EVERY ATOM AND MOLECULE WOULD BE AT ANY TIME, that is, everything that happens to an organism.
-Since the brain is material, even every little action and decision could be predicted.
-Like Laplace's perfect computer, which knew everything, present, past and future.
+Theoretically, this progression could be repeated, increasing in linear complexity, without altering the accuracy of the predictions, as long as the quantity and precision of the initial data and the ability to calculate the mathematics derived from the laws describing any system also increase.
+Even in an organism with hundreds of billions of cells, given the initial conditions with precision and sufficient details, along with exhaustively complete laws, we could calculate where EVERY ATOM AND MOLECULE WOULD BE AT ANY MOMENT, that is, everything that would happen to an organism.
+Since the brain is material, every small action and decision could also be predicted.
+Like Laplace's perfect computer, which knew everything in the present, past, and future.

-That is, everything could be predicted, everything is determined, everything IS WRITTEN, Maktub!
+In other words, everything could be predicted, everything is determined, everything is WRITTEN, Maktub!
-Well, the laws of physics are no longer the same, and the Heisenberg Uncertainty Principle and the Lorenz Butterfly Effect have sabotaged the Laplacian ideal of a deterministic universe.
+Well, the laws of physics are no longer the same, and Heisenberg's Uncertainty Principle and Lorenz's Butterfly Effect have sabotaged the Laplacian ideal of a deterministic universe.

 But what is the practical impact of these new principles on the question of destiny?
-In fact, nobody knows!
+In truth, no one knows!
 Risking any answer would be a mixture of literature and cheap spirituality.
-Perhaps, more than that, our own imperfection sabotages fate…
+Perhaps, more than that, our own imperfection sabotages destiny...

 March 2nd was my daughter's birthday party.

-One more taste of eternity.
+Another taste of eternity.

-The best thing was to see her joy
+The best part was seeing her joy.
-.
-The kids enjoyed it the most.
-Adults, as always, think this is part of it.
-Adults don't necessarily have fun at children's parties.
-I had fun.
+The children loved it.
+The adults, as always, think it's just part of it.
+Adults don't necessarily have fun at kids' parties.
+But I did.

-Seeing the sparkle in my daughter's eyes and her delight when they sang happy birthday was enough.
-As I write these lines, two days later, I remember that those moments linger for me only in memory, and human memory is not a "photograph" or a "film", I don't have precise details "imprinted" in my brain, but a sophisticated virtual "recreation" from the modifications that hundreds of millions of neurons underwent that day, induced by the experiences I had.
+Seeing the sparkle in my daughter's eyes and her enchantment when they sang "Happy Birthday" was enough.
+As I write these lines, two days later, I remember that those moments only exist in my memory, and human memory is not a "photograph" or a "recording," I don't have precise details "printed" in my brain, but rather a sophisticated virtual "recreation" based on the modifications that hundreds of millions of neurons underwent that day, induced by the experiences I lived.
 In short: the brain never really remembers anything, it reconstructs "previous" moments in the present.
 This reconstruction is not always perfect and may change over time.
 That's why it's no use living on memories… that's an illusion.
 Carpe diem!
 Enjoy life TODAY!

 > "I've seen things you people wouldn't believe.
 Attack ships on fire off the shoulder of Orion.
 I watched C-beams glitter in the dark near the Tanhauser gate.
 All those moments will be lost in time, like tears in rain .
 Time to die."

-- Roy Batty, Hutger Hower's character in Blade Runner (1982), in final dialogue
+- Roy Batty, character played by Rutger Hauer in Blade Runner (1982), in the final dialogue.

-Like tears in the rain…, a beautiful metaphor for us and our memories.
-I never forgot it.
+"Like tears in rain...", a beautiful metaphor for us and our memories.
+I have never forgotten it.

-Today, the documentary by James Cameron and Simcha Jacobovici came out on Discovery Channel: "The Lost Tomb of Jesus".
-Controversy aside, an interview with NBC's TODAY on the internet was quite interesting.
-He argued that his controversial claim to have found the bones of Christ doesn't necessarily undermine the resurrection dogma, it just launches another argument: Was Jesus resurrected "spiritually" or "bodily"?
-What a pearl!
-It is clear that they are just having fun at the expense of Catholics!
-The Jews seem to have liked the news…
+Today, the documentary by James Cameron and Simcha Jacobovici aired on Discovery Channel: 'The Lost Tomb of Jesus'.
+Controversy aside, an interview for TODAY on NBC's website was quite interesting.
+He argued that his controversial claim of having found the bones of Jesus does not necessarily undermine the dogma of resurrection but rather sparks another discussion: Did Jesus rise 'spiritually' or 'bodily'?
+What a gem!
+It's clear that they are just having fun at the expense of Catholics!
+The Jews seem to have enjoyed the novelty...

-Cameron says, in the interview: "The resurrection itself is not challenged. […] Where you get stuck is the physical ascension to heaven, taking his bones and body with him to heaven, instead of leaving them behind on earth."
+In the interview, Cameron says: 'The resurrection itself is not challenged. [...]
+Where you get stuck is the physical ascension to heaven, taking his bones and body with him to heaven, instead of leaving them behind on earth.'

-They're really enjoying the look of the Catholic church.
-But the idea is not without meaning for reflection: it would have some meaning for a god who "dies" (although, according to the bible, he really died) and, instead of resurrecting bodily, just reappears in spirit and leaves a body to rot. and bones remain for posterity?
-Will divine bones have any special properties?
-And the alternative, a god who became flesh (still according to dogma), actually died and resurrected that flesh and, body and all, went to paradise.
+They are really making a mockery of the Catholic Church.
+But the idea still holds significance for reflection: would it make any sense for a god to 'die' (although, according to the Bible, he did die) and instead of physically resurrecting, only reappears in spirit and leaves a body to decay and turn into bones for posterity?
+Do divine bones possess any special properties?
+And the alternative, a god who became flesh (according to the doctrine), truly died and resurrected that flesh, and with body and all, ascended to paradise.
 What happened to the body, the flesh?
-As we know, living flesh has a nasty habit of aging and then dying.
-He then became immortal and is still alive today somewhere (in this world
+As we know, living flesh has the unfortunate habit of aging and eventually dying.
+Did he then become immortal and still remains alive somewhere today (in the spiritual realm?)?
+Can there be a person of flesh and bone in the afterlife?
+If he is still alive, can he die again?
+Can the process that prevented him from aging in the last 2000 years be applied to us?

-The notes from previous days continue…
+The notes of past days continue...

 # March 06th